 - (a) On-Line Generation Resources must be able to commence their shutdown sequence within five minutes of receipt of a Dispatch Instruction from ERCOT.
-Nuclear-fueled Generation Resources shall comply with the procedural requirements of the Nuclear Regulatory Commission (NRC) when receiving Dispatch Instructions from ERCOT to disconnect the Generation Resource from the ERCOT Transmission Grid. - (b) If the ERCOT Transmission Grid condition requires breaker or switch operations to disconnect a non-MW producing generator from the system, such operations shall be completed as soon as practicable, but no longer than 15 minutes of the receipt of a Dispatch Instruction from ERCOT.
+Nuclear-fueled Generation Resources shall comply with the procedural requirements of the Nuclear Regulatory Commission (NRC) when receiving Dispatch Instructions from ERCOT to disconnect the Generation Resource from the ERCOT Transmission Grid.
+Additionally, Distribution Generation Resources (DGRs) or Distribution Energy Storage Resources (DESRs) must be able to shut down their generators in a timeframe that meets the requirements of their Distribution Service Provider (DSP).
+Once disconnected from the ERCOT System, the QSE shall update the DGR or DESR's Current Operating Plan (COP) as soon as practicable of plans to reconnect to the ERCOT System. - (b) If the ERCOT Transmission Grid condition requires breaker or switch operations to disconnect a non-MW producing generator from the system, such operations shall be completed as soon as practicable, but no longer than 15 minutes of the receipt of a Dispatch Instruction from ERCOT.
 Once disconnected from the ERCOT Transmission Grid, a Generation Resource shall complete as soon as practicable, but no longer than 15 minutes, the required switching to return the system to a normal configuration except for nuclear-fueled Generation Resources, which shall comply with the procedural requirements of the NRC when receiving Dispatch Instructions from ERCOT to disconnect the Generation Resource from the ERCOT Transmission Grid.

-[NOGRR204 and NOGRR212: Replace applicable portions of Section 2.2.10 above with the following upon system implementation of NPRR989 or NPRR1016, respectively:]
+[NOGRR204: Replace Section 2.2.10 above with the following upon system implementation of NPRR989:]